-The County of Orange's Audited Financial Statements for Fiscal Year 2019-2020 were filed with the Municipal Securities Rulemaking Board Electronic Municipal Market Access on January 29, 2021 (Submission ID: P11115616) and are included herein as Exhibit C. The Districts do not prepare Audited Financial Statements.
+The County of Orange's Audited Financial Statements for Fiscal Year 2019-2020 were filed with the Municipal Securities Rulemaking Board Electronic Municipal Market Access on January 29, 2021 (Submission ID: P11115616) are included herein as Exhibit C.

-While the financial statements of the County (which includes CFD Nos.
-99-1, 2000-1 and 2001-1) for Fiscal Year ended June 30, 2020 have been incorporated herein by reference in order to comply with SEC Rule 15c2-12, the Bonds are a limited obligation of CFD Nos.
-99-1, 2000-1 and 2001-1 and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
+While the financial statements of the County (which includes the District) for Fiscal Year ended June 30, 2020 have been incorporated herein by reference in order to comply with SEC Rule 15c2-12, the Bonds are a limited obligation of the District and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
 No income, receipts, funds (including the County general fund) or moneys of the County are pledged to the repayment of the Bonds.